Hybrid Manager HA/DR recovery

 .

-At this point, the portal on the new cluster should be available again.
+At this point, the portal on the new cluster is available again.

 Configure the Velero plugin

-The plugin helps restore the Kubernetes resources in a correct state, so only the custom managed storage locations are restored and the Postgres clusters resources are restored as deleted, so data can be later restored as desired.
+The plugin helps restore the Kubernetes resources in a correct state, so only the custom managed storage locations are restored.
+The Postgres clusters resources are restored as deleted, so you can later restore data as desired.

 The plugin configuration is made through a ConfigMap